Canton Bulldogs–Massillon Tigers betting scandal: Harry March

 In 1934 Pro Football: Its Ups and Downs, a historically inaccurate book documenting early professional football, was published.
 The book documented the scandal and was used by sports historians for the next 70 years.
-The author of this book was Dr. Harry A. March was a former player at Mount Union College, an executive for the New York Giants from 1925 to 1936 and later an organizer of the second American Football League.
+The author of this book was Harry March, a former player at Mount Union College, an executive for the New York Giants from 1925 to 1936 and later an organizer of the second American Football League.
 However, March also practiced medicine in Canton in 1906 and was named one of the Bulldogs team doctors.

 Of the incident, March stated that Wallace persuaded an unnamed Canton player to deliberately throw the game.
 When accused by his teammates, this player said he had simply obeyed orders.
 The player then quickly left town, on the first available train, while still in his uniform.
 The Professional Football Researchers Association has identified this player, as Eddie Wood of Latrobe.
 March gave the impression that he was running for his life from angry fans and teammates.
 However, even before the second Canton-Massillon game began, it was announced that Wood would be on the first train back to Latrobe, once the game ended.
 Not to mention that when Wood returned on the following Thursday with the Latrobe team, he was not attacked by the fans or his ex-Canton teammates.
 Also Wood scored the Bulldogs only score of the game.
 As for following Wallace's orders, Wood often crashed the middle of the field on defense, allowing the Tigers to escape outside.
 However, Massillon was historically known for running up the middle of field.